joshuasellers/fantasy-football-tracker/README.md

 ---

 TODO:
-- team names is league names
+- fix scoring page with multiple teams of same name
-- all players projects are 0
+- all players projections are 0